Claudette Hobbart

 Previous: Prologue

-Mostly, they would hang down from task bars, but occasionally, they would actually meander their way across the screen.
+For days, the company had been struggling with a strange new computer virus that caused virtual sloths to pop up on people’s screens.
+For the most part, the sloths would just hang down from task bars, but occasionally, they would also meander their way across people’s computer screens.
 And in many cases, people could not resume work until the dawdling creatures moved out of the way.
-If you could ignore the massive impact it was having on productivity, it was actually kind of cute.

-Next, she wiped a few of the infected computers clean.
-She figured if she reinstalled the operating system, the applications, and the files using backups from a couple of weeks before the virus hit, she could solve the problem.
-But either the backups were corrupted too, or people contracted the virus immediately after getting their clean computers back.
+But when she tried this, she realized either the backups were corrupted too, or people contracted the virus immediately after getting their clean computers back.
 Either way, the entire process was a long, fruitless journey back to Square One.

 Which left Naomi’s company with two choices.
 They could live with the extra “company” on their computers or shut down the business completely while Naomi and her boss, Rosa, tried to figure things out.